Location Lincoln, England

 |Famous Courses||Engineering, Journalism, Animal Behaviour|

-The University of Lincoln put students at the heart of everything they do and have a reputation for innovative teaching, having been awarded a five-star score overall in the QS Stars rating and Gold, the highest standard possible, in the national Teaching Excellence Framework.
+The University of Lincoln places students at the heart of everything they do and has a reputation for innovative teaching, having been awarded a five-star score overall in the QS Stars rating and Gold, the highest standard possible, in the national Teaching Excellence Framework.

-As a student at the University of Lincoln you will be living in one of Europe’s great historic cities, with a history dating back as far as 300BC.
-Alongside remains from Lincoln’s Roman heritage, the city is also home to a number of historical buildings and landmarks.
+Based in the East Midlands of England, Lincoln is a fascinating place for students to live and is home to a number of historical buildings and landmarks.
 The University’s graduation ceremonies take place at Lincoln Cathedral, which was built in 1072 and was once the tallest building in the world.
-The city is also home to Lincoln Castle which has watched over the city’s skyline for almost 1,000 years.
+The city is also home to Lincoln Castle which has been an iconic part of the skyline for almost 1,000 years.

 96 per cent of Lincoln's most recent graduates were in work or further study six months after finishing their course with more than 80 per cent in graduate level roles (Destinations of Leavers from Higher Education Survey 2016/17, published July 2018).
 The University is also in the top 20 universities for UK student satisfaction (Guardian university Guide 2022).

-Based in the heart of Lincoln’s city centre, most student accommodation at the University is either on the Brayford Pool Campus or just a short distance away.
+Based in the heart of Lincoln’s city centre, most student accommodation at the University of Lincoln is on the Brayford Pool Campus or just a short distance away.
 With more than 3,700 rooms across six residences, there is a variety of University-managed accommodation options for students to choose from.

 SI-UK's service is fast, reliable and efficient.
 Their consultants are specialists, working closely with all UK universities and, through my consultants' advice and application assistance, I was able to receive offers from my favoured universities.

 Carla Termini King's College London, Accounting and Finance